Resources listed here may not be suitable for use in schools. Many are

 - Peer Education Institute – resources and support for the development of sexual health peer education groups.

-- ReCAPP (Resource Center for Adolescent Pregnancy Prevention) – evidenced-based resources, tools, research summaries on sexuality education programs.
+- ReCAPP (Resource Center for Adolescent Pregnancy Prevention) – evidence-based resources, tools, research summaries on sexuality education programs.

 - WISE (Working to Institutionalize Sex Education) – national initiative providing resources and a tool kit to support schools in implementing sexuality education.